What is a tundish on a boiler?

 Who is a G3-Approved Plumber?

 The Unvented Hot Water qualification is the G3 qualification.
-This qualification helps the plumber to get knowledge and skills to work with hot water systems.
+This qualification helps the plumber to get knowledge and skills to work with hot water systems such as unvented hot water cylinders.
 A certificate or an ID is issued to the certified plumber to identify and contact them when required.

 How is Your Tundish Installed Following the G3 Building Regulations?

 Each country states certain regulations to follow for installing a tundish.
 Installing a tundish is not a simple task; bringing in a G3-approved professional for installation is recommended.

 To install a tundish: